 McClintock Well #1

-The world's oldest continuously producing oil well.
+The world's oldest continuously producing oil well

 McClintock Well #1 was one of the hundreds of wells drilled along Oil Creek during the frenzy that followed the success of the Drake Well.
 Brewer, Watson and Company leased land on the Hamilton McClintock Farm and commenced drilling in August 1861.
-Using leg power, they "kicked down" the well until it struck oil at a depth of 620 feet.
+Using leg power, they "kicked down" the well until they struck oil at a depth of 620 feet.
 McClintock Well #1 initially produced 175 barrels of oil a day but was down to half a barrel a day in 1920.
 What makes the site remarkable is that it has continued to produce oil for over 150 years.

 - Brewer, Watson and Company — 1860